axelvaldez/radical-companies/_posts/model/2023-02-13-the-radical-atomic-composition.markdown

 <h1><span class="_paradigm">RAD</span>s!</h1>
  <p>The <em><span class="_paradigm">RAD</span>s!</em> mobile app makes it easier for co-owners to recognize contributions.
 It also makes it easier to start difficult conversations.</p>

-<h1>Trust Agreements</h1>
+<h1>Explicit Relationships</h1>
- <p>A Trust Agreement is a guide to an exploration among would-be co-owners to make sure that they can get aligned and they want to work with each other.
-Even if this is a relative or somebody you know very well, don&rsquo;t skip doing the Trust Agreement.
+ <p>A Explicit Relationship is a guide to an exploration among would-be co-owners to make sure that they can get aligned and they want to work with each other.
+Even if this is a relative or somebody you know very well, don&rsquo;t skip doing the Explicit Relationship.
 Maybe it turns out to be perfectly boring or you may discover surprises along the way.</p>
  <div class="_center">
   <table class="_background">
    <tr>